jinhonav/Sentinel-1-SAR-Ship-Detection-and-Classification/README.md

 - Reports classification metrics such as precision, recall, F1-score, and accuracy.
 - Saves the trained ResNet model checkpoint.

-This notebook produces the ship type classifier used after YOLO-based ship detection.
+This script produces the ship type classifier used after YOLO-based ship detection.

 ---